-- Discount interest rate: UK Government fixed-interest gilt yield curve at the valuation date, plus a fixed addition of 0.5% per annum at all terms.
-The same discount rate is used for both pre-retirement and post-retirement liabilities. - Future Retail Price inflation: the assumption is derived from market implied Bank of England break-even inflation curve at the valuation date. - Future Consumer Price inflation: The assumption is derived at the valuation date by deducting 0.9% per annum for terms up to 2030 and 0.7% per annum for terms from 2030 onwards from the RPI inflation assumption.

-The difference between the long-term assumption for RPI and CPI inflation may vary over time to reflect the Scheme Actuary's changing views of long-term structural differences between the calculation of RPI and CPI inflation at the date subsequent calculations are carried out.

-- Pension increases: inflation linked pension increase assumptions are derived from the RPI and CPI inflation assumptions as appropriate, allowing for the maximum and minimum annual increase, and for inflation to vary from year to year in line with best estimate volatility. - Mortality: The mortality assumptions are as follows:
+- Discount interest rate: fixed-interest gilt yield curve at the valuation date, plus a fixed addition of 0.5% per annum at all terms.
+The same discount rate is used for both preretirement and post-retirement liabilities. - Future Retail Price inflation: the assumption is derived from market implied break-even inflation curve at the valuation date. - Future Consumer Price inflation: The assumption is derived at the valuation date by deducting 1.0% per annum for terms up to 2030 and 0.2% per annum for terms from 2030 onwards from the RPI inflation assumption. - The difference between the long-term assumption for RPI and CPI inflation may vary over time to reflect the Scheme Actuary's changing views of long-term structural differences between the calculation of RPI and CPI inflation at the date subsequent calculations are carried out. - Pension increases: inflation linked pension increase assumptions are derived from the RPI and CPI inflation assumptions as appropriate, allowing for the maximum and minimum annual increase, and for inflation to vary from year to year in line with best estimate volatility. - Mortality: The mortality assumptions are as follows: